auth0-sandbox/auth0-application-development/module01-instructions.md

 1. Clear the checkboxes except for *Authorization Code* and *Refresh Token*.
 At the bottom of the page click the *Save* button.

+## Part 3: Setting the externalized application configuration

-1. Back in the VS Code editor click on the tab opened earlier for the file *app.js*.
+1. In the VS Code editor click on the tab opened earlier for the file *app.js*.
 New files open in the same editor pane as the file with the focus.

 1. In the Explorer panel (open it temporarily if you have to) click the *Module 01/Acme/.env* file to open it next to *app.js*.